Branching random walk in the presence of a hard wall: Introduction

+where $d_T$ denotes the graph distance.
+So essentially the BRW is a multivariate normal distribution of dimension $d^n$, with all means $0$, and variances and covariances given by (\ref{eq-brw-definition}).
+We call the corresponding probability measure $\mathbb{P}(\cdot)$.

-We wish to find bounds on the order of the probability of a branching random walk being positive at all vertices.
-We also wish to find the expected value and size of a typical vertex under the condition that it is positive everywhere.
-The behavior that we are considering is that of entropic repulsion for these Gaussian fields which is it's behavior of drifting away when pressed against a hard wall so as to have enough room for local fluctuations, as is referred to in \cite{lebowitz87} .
-The phenomenon of entropic repulsion for gaussian free field has been studied in literature for some time now.
-The entropic repulsion for infinite Gaussian free field for dimension $\ge 3$ has been studied in \cite{bolthausen1995}.
-As a continuation to this, the finite field with zero boundary conditions for dimension $\ge 3$ was studied in \cite{deuschel96}.
-In case of the finite field, the positivity was looked at from two different angles, one involing the interior only, while the other considered the whole box.
+We wish to find bounds on the order of the probability of a branching random walk being positive at the leaf nodes ($v \in T_n$).
+This is also the event that all the particles are on the right of the starting point of the first particle.
+We also wish to find the expected value of the field at a typical vertex in generation $n$, under the condition that the BRW is positive at all the leaf nodes.
+The behaviour that we are considering is that of entropic repulsion for this Gaussian field, which is its phenomenon of drifting away when pressed against a hard wall so as to have enough room for local fluctuations, as is referred to in \cite{lebowitz87}.
+The phenomenon of entropic repulsion for the Gaussian free field (GFF) has been studied in literature for some time now.
+The entropic repulsion for infinite GFF on $\mathbb{Z}^d$, $d\geq 3$ has been studied in \cite{bolthausen1995}.
+As a continuation to this, the GFF on a finite box with Dirichlet boundary conditions, for dimension $3$ or more was studied in \cite{deuschel96}.
+In case of the GFF on finite box, the positivity was looked at from two different angles, one involving the interior only, while the other considers the whole box.
 Both looked at the phenomenon of positivity of the field in a box of size $N$.
-Though the typical behavior of a vertex was similar, this order was not so, when positivity for the entire box was considered.
-But on removing positivity condition for a layer near the box, the order was same as in \cite{bolthausen1995}.
-It was also shown in \cite{deuschel96} that the probability of positivity in case of GFF in a box of dimension $2$ decays exponentially, and this is really a boundary phenomenon.
-So in order to look into the long range correlations, and local fluctuations, the boundary effect has to removed.
-This approach has been taken in \cite{BDG01} to look into the behavior of a typical vertex when pressed against this hard wall for a Gaussian free field.
+Though the typical behaviour of a vertex was similar, this order was not so, when positivity for the entire box was considered.
+But on removing the positivity condition for a layer near the box, the order was same as in \cite{bolthausen1995}.
+It was also stated in \cite{BDG01} that the probability of positivity in case of GFF in a box of dimension $2$ decays exponentially, and this is really a boundary phenomenon.
+So in order to look into the long range correlations, and local fluctuations, the boundary effect has to be removed.
+This approach has been taken in \cite{BDG01} to look into the behaviour of a typical vertex when pressed against this hard wall for a GFF.